joelhawksley/identity/talks/2021/slides.md

 ^ it returns all possible routes

+^ PAUSE

-^ but it's proved incredibly useful for us
+^ it's proved incredibly useful for us

 ^ but definitely not ready for prime time